Igor-Shaula/JetpackCompose_Android_example/README.md

 - **Kotlin** as the only coding language.
 - **Coroutines & Flows** for all async work.
 - **Jetpack Compose** as implementation of all UI.
-- **Moder Android Architecture** approach as a sceleton for nanming/placing packages & classes.
+- **Moder Android Architecture** approach as a skeleton for naming/placing packages & classes.
 - **Retrofit 2** as a REST network client.
 - **Coil** for downloading images.